seanpringle/goomwwm/goomwwm.md

 	goomwwm -vmax Home

 -vtile
 :	Set an X11 key to vertically tile the active window and other windows with the same tag, position, and size (default: XK_v).
-If no other window is found, a gap is created.

 	goomwwm -vtile h